 I’ve spent the past few days thinking about this pair of Mergansers that visit a nearby pond each year.
 A quick internet search will return more photographs of the male and its signature white on black full crest.
 Drawing these crests can be deceptive.
 Male or female I was tempted to draw one big circular … More Hooded Merganser

 I’m late sending out holiday cards stuck on what bird to paint.
 I remember a friend sent me a photo they saw online of a strawberry finch.
 A Saturday afternoon watching videos of these dramatic and unique finches resulted in this drawing.
 I used a little permanent gouache for the bird’s striking spots.

 As the name implies this is a smooth looking bird especially when alert.
 It’s tempting to treat the chest, wing and mantle as one volume.
 I didn’t get to do much drawing today so this was a welcome meditation.

 This was a satisfying pencil drawing and then I decided to try a gouache stain over parts of it.
 I immediately regretted it but kept going in the hopes of salvaging the sketch.
 It’s a sketch in a sketchbook.
 The point is to allow room for mistakes.

 They’re fairly common but get confused as just another little brown bird lumped in with sparrows.
 A little stocker in appearance even when the feather groups tighten up when they are on alert.
 I didn’t get too deep into showing their barring on the wings and tail.
-I may have actually played them down a little more.
-Fun little bird to draw!
+I may have actually played them down a … More House Wren

 I’ve been thinking about the differences between cranes and herons.
 I love watching Black-crowned Night-Herons and Great Blue Herons fishing or just hanging out.
 I haven’t had the opportunity to watch Sandhill Cranes but they seem to bring a lot of drama in their movements.